 The Pro Tip: According to Food Faith Fitness, you can make this recipe happen with just about any chicken in your fridge.
 “As for what chicken to use...it’s really up to you,” she says.
 “You’re free to use leftover chicken thighs, shredded chicken, boiled chicken, grilled chicken, leftover rotisserie chicken, or whatever you’ve got on hand!”

 The Recipe: Given its inherent big-batch nature and its ability to be frozen and reheated, shepherd’s pie is a perfect addition to your meal prep repertoire—and this vegan shepherd’s pie is no exception.
 Stock up on onions, carrots, peas, and lentils, and you’ll end up with a dish that’s loaded with protein and nutrients.

 The Pro Tip: Take your shepherd’s pie to the next level by cooking with truffle oil.
-“Stirring in a little truffle oil to taste would add a layer of magic to this dish,” A Couple Cooks say.
+“Stirring in a little truffle oil to taste would add a layer of magic to this dish,” say Alex and Sonja of A Couple Cooks.
 They specifically recommend adding it during the potato layer of the pie, as the oil is likely to blend well with the veggie.

 Jalapeño Slow-Cooker Beef Tacos